rlperez/kablamo.me/src/posts/2024/2024-11-27-gameball-review.md

 ## Introduction

 > GameBall is the world’s first trackball mouse developed specifically for the computer gamer.
 It's unique design, gaming specific features and high-end components distinguish it from all other trackballs on the market today.

 {% image "./src/assets/images/blog/BlackBall-WhiteBackground1a.webp", "GameBall original trackball", "Stock image from gamingtrackball.com of an original GameBall."%}

-So says the claim, but does it?
-For the GameBall original you get a trackball with a 1000 Hz polling rate, adjustable DPI (400-3000), ceramic bearings, and an ambidextrous shape with swappable buttons.
-The PixArt sensor and stats are rather unimpressive in the market of gaming mice however this is about the best in the trackball market.
-The usage is different between moving a mouse on a mat versus a ball rolling on a controlled environment so it may not be best to make a raw stats comparison.
-At $136 currently, places it around the price of a [Razer DeathAdder V3 Pro](https://www.amazon.com/dp/B0B6XZLNHQ?tag=georiot-us-default-20&geniuslink=true) or [Logitech G Pro X Superlight 2](https://www.amazon.com/Logitech-Superlight-Lightspeed-Lightweight-Programmable/dp/B09NBWL8J5/).
-It comes with multiple colored LED options, a swappable ball, and two touchpad scroll sections to round out the British made package.
+The GameBall trackball claims to bring gaming-grade performance to the niche world of trackballs.
+But does it deliver?
+With features like a 1000 Hz polling rate, adjustable DPI (400-3000), ceramic bearings, and an ambidextrous design, it aims to stand out.
+At $136, it competes with some of the best gaming mice, such as the [Razer DeathAdder V3 Pro](https://www.amazon.com/dp/B0B6XZLNHQ?tag=georiot-us-default-20&geniuslink=true) or [Logitech G Pro X Superlight 2](https://www.amazon.com/Logitech-Superlight-Lightspeed-Lightweight-Programmable/dp/B09NBWL8J5/).
+Let’s dive into the details.

 ## The Good
 * Performance meets expectations
 * Can swap some buttons without installing software

 ### Performance meets expections
-I can't complain.
-The sensor was perfectly acceptable and have used it in mice so it was not a surprise.
-The ball itself operated pretty smoothly with just getting a little bit of grease on it.
-The buttons don't exhibit and bounce.
-On the right side there is an instant DPI toggle switch which was nice while trying to snipe in FPS games which never missed a click.
-There were a few issues but they were more about placement such as the LED color button which is impossible to not accidentally hit.
+The GameBall offers smooth operation, and its PixArt sensor performs adequately—especially given the trackball context.
+While not groundbreaking compared to gaming mice, it’s among the best in the trackball market.
+The ball rolls effortlessly, thanks to ceramic bearings, and the buttons are responsive without noticeable bounce.
+A convenient DPI toggle switch is located on the right side, making it easy to adjust sensitivity on the fly—perfect for precision tasks like sniping in FPS games.

 ### Can swap some buttons without installing software
-This is a great feature in general.
-It would be especially useful for those that look to use it on a non-Windows computer.
-When I was initially adjusting to the ergonomics it was also helpful to shift them around as I couldn't get the grip of keeping my hand stable while clicking buttons with my hand resting the way I wanted.
-Eventually, I sorted it out and I swapped things back to the default settings.
+This feature is particularly useful for non-Windows users or those who prefer not to install additional software.
+Adjusting button placements during my initial use helped me find a comfortable grip.
+Once I acclimated to the ergonomics, I returned the buttons to their default settings.

 ## The Bad
 * Hard to get comfortable